char3210/SlimefunAdvancements/README.md

 # SlimefunAdvancements

-a slimefun addon that lets you do things like complete and configure advancements
+A slimefun addon that lets you do things like complete and configure advancements

 [download here](https://blob.build/project/SlimefunAdvancements)